15 Fun San Antonio Museums With Free Admission

 Free Days At The Witte Museum

-Of course, since the museum also boasts an array of special exhibits throughout the year, and while general admission is free on Tuesdays, there are some additional fees to access these specific displays (but you can often get them at a discounted price).
+Of course, since the museum also boasts an array of special exhibits throughout the year, there are some additional fees to access these specific displays (but you can often get them at a discounted price).
 Definitely check the museum's website or contact them directly for up-to-date information on any potential charges for special exhibits.
 Things change fast!

 As for parking, The Witte Museum provides free parking on-site.